 Do things that don’t scale.

-Paul Graham, founder of Y-Combinator talks about doing things that don’t scale in his excellent article here: http://paulgraham.com/ds.html.
+Paul Graham, founder of Y-Combinator talks about doing things that don’t scale in his excellent article: http://paulgraham.com/ds.html.

-This sounds counter-intuitive and goes against startup lore.
+This sounds counter-intuitive and goes against the startup myth.
 But it is crucial to get your business to a point where word of mouth and scale effects can take over to drive growth.

 More importantly, getting out there will show you how your customers experience your product.
 So on-board them.
 Delight them.
 Spend time getting to know them.

 Scaling too soon is usually a disaster.
 If you receive investment before validating your product, you may start building the wrong product in order to show rapid progress or to fulfill obligations agreed to in your imaginary business plan.

 It's even better if you don’t need any investment and are able to fund company growth through sales.
 Your company will be more attractive to investors as potentially profitable and sustainable, meaning you can maximise your share ownership in negotiations.
 Funding can then help speed growth, rather than to save your company from collapse.